 Before I could react or grasp the melee and chaos that overwhelmed us, a concussion blast threw me into the air — separating me from my M-16, tape recorder and helmet — and landed me hard, flat on my back, in a small depression on the sandy field.
 The upper part of my chest was stinging like a nest of pissed-off hornets was trapped under my fatigue jacket.

 My ears rang incessantly, smoke overwhelmed my nostrils, and I smelled burning flesh from a blistering sting just below my neck where hot metal had pitted through my jungle fatigues.
 I brushed and patted out the smoke, lucky to be alive, I reasoned.

-After sweeping sand from my eyelashes, I spotted an M-16 and helmet at two or three meters to my right, rolled toward them while remaining flat, and clutched the weapon to my chest and lay dead-still, but observant.
+After sweeping sand from my eyelashes, I spotted an M-16 and helmet at two or three meters to my right.
+I rolled toward them, hugging the earth, and clutched the weapon to my chest and lay dead-still, but observant.

 For a brief moment — struck by fear or pain — I couldn’t move.
 I was overcome with the emotional rupture of death.
 My heart pounded in my throat.

 My mortality was in grave danger, and I thought — death was imminent.
 What I was seeing and hearing erased any doubt.
 The sound of men yelling-screaming-crying-dying and the thunder from the weapons were irrepressible.
 Soldiers were down all around me, most with obliterated viscera that no one could survive.
 A blood covered pack of Pall-Mall’s lay alongside one of the men; probably the trooper who was on the chopper with me on the way in.